gowww/router/README.md

 #### Named

-A named parameter begins with `:` and matches any value until the next `/` in path.
+A named parameter begins with `:` and matches any value until the next `/` or end of path.

 To retrieve the value (stored in request's context), ask [Parameter](https://godoc.org/github.com/gowww/router#Parameter).
-It will return the value as a string (empty if the parameter doesn't exist).
+It will return the value as a string.

 Example, with a parameter `id`: